Definition/Introduction

 Extraretinal Signals

-The vestibular system consists of semicircular canals that transduce angular motion as occurs during rotation of head and otoliths (utricle and saccule), which transduce linear motion of head as during head tilt and roll.[1]
+The vestibular system consists of semicircular canals that transduce angular motion as occurs during rotation of the head and otoliths (utricle and saccule), which transduce linear motion of the head as during head tilt and roll.[1]

-Angular acceleration of head stimulates the hair cells of semicircular canals and results in eye rotations that are roughly equal and opposite the head's motion; this stabilization reflex has a brief latency of 7 to 15 msec and is accurate for head turns at velocities over 300 deg/sec.[2]
+Angular acceleration of the head stimulates the hair cells of semicircular canals and results in eye rotations that are roughly equal and opposite the head's motion; this stabilization reflex has a brief latency of 7 to 15 msec and is accurate for head turns at velocities over 300 deg/sec.[2]
 Head rotations about the horizontal, vertical, and nasal–occipital axes produce vestibulo–ocular reflexes with horizontal, vertical, and torsional counter-rotations of the eye, seen as the slow phase of the nystagmus.[3]

 Retinal Signals